-As of MBG 10.1:
+As of MBG 11.0:

-- supports both UDP and TCP transports in both Fixed and SRV mode and TLS transport in Fixed trunk mode only. - transport protocol translation is not performed; that is, if TCP is selected as the transport protocol on MBG, both, the ICP as well as the service provider must also be using TCP to match with MBG; there cannot be any mismatch on each side of MBG.
-For example, there cannot be UDP on one end and TCP on the other end. - encrypted audio streaming (SRTP) is now supported in TRUNK scenarios independently on either side of MBG: - o On the TRUNK side of MBG if the remote TRUNK endpoint provider supports it. - o On the ICP side of MBG if the remote ICP endpoint supports it. - The following encrypted audio streaming (SRTP) cryptosuites are supported: - o AES CM 128 HMAC SHA1 32 - o AES\CM\128\HMAC\SHA1\80
+- UDP, TCP and TLS transports in both Fixed and SRV mode are supported. - transport protocol translation is not performed; that is, if TCP is selected as the transport protocol on MBG, both, the ICP as well as the service provider must also be using TCP to match with MBG; there cannot be any mismatch on each side of MBG.
+For example, there cannot be UDP on one end and TCP on the other end. - encrypted audio streaming (SRTP) is now supported in TRUNK scenarios independently on either side of MBG: - On the TRUNK side of MBG if the remote TRUNK endpoint provider supports it. - On the ICP side of MBG if the remote ICP endpoint supports it. - The following encrypted audio streaming (SRTP) cryptosuites are supported: - AES CM 128 HMAC SHA1 32 - AES CM 128 HMAC SHA1 80

-Note: On the MiVoice Business (3300 ICP), the MBG is configured as an outbound proxy in the Network Element form.
+NOTE: On the MiVoice Business (3300 ICP), the MBG is configured as an outbound proxy in the Network Element form.

-Warning: In the 5.X releases, the SIP trunk connector listened on UDP port 5064 by default.
+WARNING: In the 5.X releases, the SIP trunk connector listened on UDP port 5064 by default.
 As of MBG 6.0 the SIP connector can handle device endpoints and SIP trunks, so UDP port 5060 is used for both devices and SIP trunks.
 The Legacy Connector can no longer be re enabled as of MBG 8.0.
 If UDP port 5064 is in use, then you will need to contact your SIP Trunk provider to have their equipment changed to use MBG's UDP port 5060 before upgrading MBG to 8.0 or later.

-Warning: A SIP server requires functional DNS even if all devices are configured to use IP addresses instead of FQDNs.
+WARNING: A SIP server requires functional DNS even if all devices are configured to use IP addresses instead of FQDNs.
 MBG is no exception.
 Failure to provide MBG with a working DNS resolver or preventing MBG from reaching the Internet DNS root servers can cause delays or failures in call setup.

-5.2 Send Options Keepalives
+Send Options Keepalives